Login Sign Up

 • Publish Original Content: Blog posts, videos, infographics, or even simple text posts can showcase your knowledge.

-• Use Social Proof: Share testimonials, success stories, or case studies that highlight how you’ve helped others solve similar problems.
+66% of customers say that the presence of social proof makes them more likely to make a purchase.
+Use social proof to reinforce your positioning—share testimonials, success stories, or case studies that highlight how you’ve helped others solve similar problems.

 • Be Consistent: Regular touchpoints are key to staying top-of-mind.
 This could be as simple as commenting on their posts, sending a quick “thought you’d find this helpful” message, or sharing relevant resources.